sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

 **STOP**
 {: .label .label-red }
     Atleast one GitHub account must be added to PyCharm before proceeeding.
-If you have multiple GitHub accounts, check that the chosen account has been **set to default** to ensure that your project will be shared under the correct GitHub account.
+    If you have multiple GitHub accounts, check that the chosen account has been **set to default**.
+    This check will ensure that your project will be shared under the correct GitHub account.

 1. Select and open the chosen PyCharm project that you want to share into your current workspace.